Motorists are enjoying a smoother ride in Seaford after five sections of road were resurfaced.

 • A 260 metre stretch of Stafford Road between Broad Street and Avondale Road

 • A 613 metre section of Marine Parade between the A259 Buckle Bypass and Claremont Road

 • The 600 metre section of Sutton Drove between Alfriston Road and Avondale Road

 • A 372 metre section of Beacon Road between the A259 Buckle Bypass and Carlton Road

 • A 405 metre stretch of Claremont Road between Edinburgh Road and Marine Parade

-East Sussex County Council lead member for transport and environment cllr Carl Maynard said: “This is a good example of the county council’s investment in East Sussex roads and has resulted in a smoother, safer journey for people in Seaford for years to come.
+Cllr Carl Maynard, lead member for transport and environment, said, “This is a good example of the county council’s investment in East Sussex roads and has resulted in a smoother, safer journey for people in Seaford for years to come.

 “We recognise that road works can cause disruption and appreciate the patience shown by motorists.”